GYG-be/gyg-be.github.io/Objectives/A.md

 ---
 layout: page
-title: A)
+title: A
-permalink: /Objectives/A/
+permalink: /Objectives/A
 ---

-## 25 Core Self-Improvement Objectives FOR THE FUTURE ... where I am going.

-### A. Putting God First
+## A. Putting God First

 *I am not under any illusion that I have done an adequate job of this,* it's just that I do recognize that this has to be THE priority that drives all othes.Prioritizing a deep understanding of God's will in every facet of life.
 This involves actively seeking His guidance through consistent and sincere prayer, studying and applying biblical wisdom, seeking counsel from mature Christians, and trusting the Holy Spirit's leading.
 This aligns decisions with scriptural principles and fosters a lifestyle that reflects obedience and love for God.

+It's probably important to recognize the OTHER Priorities

 ### B. Holiness as a lifestyle choice